 As of 2024, China has one of the largest diplomatic networks of any country in the world.

-As of 2024, China has the world's second-largest equity markets and futures markets.
+As of at least 2024, China has the world's second-largest equity markets and futures markets, as well as the third-largest bond market.

-China officially spent around 2.7% of its GDP on R&D in 2024, totaling to around $496 billion.
-It was ranked 11th in the Global Innovation Index in 2024.
+In 2024, China officially spent around 2.7% of its GDP on R&D, totaling around $496 billion.
+China was also ranked 11th in the Global Innovation Index in 2024.

 Since 2024, the People's Liberation Army (PLA) consists of four services: the Ground Force (PLAGF), the Navy (PLAN), the Air Force (PLAAF) and the Rocket Force (PLARF).